nathanielburman/cult-cat-girls/README.md

 99 - See the file <a href="https://github.com/nathanielburman/cult-cat-girls/blob/main/TheWayOfTheCat.md"> WayOfTheCat.md for updates to the cult.</a>

-98 - See Cat Girl Epic ONE
+98 - See <a href="https://github.com/nathanielburman/cult-cat-girls/blob/main/Cat%20Girl%20Epic%20One.md"> Cat Girl Epic ONE </a>

 "You have no idea how amazing it feels to pur" nb